Electron neural closure for turbulent magnetosheath simulations: energy channels: Methodology

 in terms of lower-order moments and neural network hyperparameters $\theta$.
 We make no assumption concerning the orientation of the magnetic field to achieve closure, which also works in regions of magnetic field reversals.
 To achieve such closure, we employ two alternative approaches.

-The Multi-Layer Perceptron (MLP) is an approach identical to that of \citet{laperre_identification_2022}, where the input fields are fed pointwise into the layers of the fully connected neural network (See Figure~\ref{fig:architecture}).
+The {Multi-Layer Perceptron (MLP)}~\cite{rosenblatt_perceptron_1958} is an approach identical to that of \citet{laperre_identification_2022}, where the input fields are fed pointwise into the layers of the fully connected neural network (See Figure~\ref{fig:architecture}).

-where $\mathbf{x}$ are the inputs to the network, $W^{(l)}$ are referred to as weights and $b$ as biases, while $f$ stands for nonlinear activation functions and $\hat{y}$ is the prediction made by the network.
+where $\mathbf{x}$ are the inputs to the network, $W^{(l)}$ are referred to as weights and $\mathbf{b}$ as biases, while $f$ stands for nonlinear activation functions and $\hat{y}$ is the prediction made by the network.
 The operation in equation~\eqref{eq:forwardpass} is usually referred to as the \emph{forward pass}.

 The Fully Convolutional Neural Network (FCNN) is an architecture consisting solely of convolutional layers (See Figure~\ref{fig:architecture}).
-Each convolutional layer performs a dot product of an image with its neighbors, multiplying the elements of the image by the corresponding elements of the kernel matrix.
-Each layer is equipped with a certain number of such kernels that are concatenated together, thus producing a 3-tensor whose outer dimension is referred to as the channel or filter dimension, whereas the other two correspond to spatial dimensions.
+Each convolutional layer performs, for each pixel of the image, a multiplication of its value and neighboring values with the corresponding elements of the kernel matrix.
+Each layer is equipped with a certain number of such kernels that are concatenated together, thus producing a tensor {$W$} whose outer dimensions are referred to as the channel or filter dimensions, whereas the inner indices with respect to which the inner product is taken correspond to spatial dimensions. {Below we provide a mathematical expression for a single convolutional layer with $C_{in}$ channels as inputs, and kernel size $(k_w\times k_h)$}

 The choice of FCNN ensures full translation invariance because only the neighbors of each node are connected.
-This also makes FCNN much more efficient and lightweight compared to the alternative of connecting every point to every other point, which would be impractical and lead to overfitting.
+This also makes FCNN much more efficient and lightweight than connecting every point to every other point, which would be impractical and lead to overfitting.
 To summarize, due to its geometry, FCNN allows us to feed it patches or entire images, rather than points, as in the case of MLP.
-The way each layer is padded ensures that the output dimension of each layer matches the input dimension.
+The way each layer is padded ensures that its output dimension matches its input dimension.
 In principle, the forward pass can still be formally represented by the operation in equation~\eqref{eq:forwardpass}, but not all weights are allowed.

-The weights and biases are obtained from the data on which the networks are trained by minimizing the Mean Squared Error (MSE) between the predicted values and the actual data (ground truth).
+The weights and biases are obtained by training the networks on the data, minimizing the Mean Squared Error (MSE) between the predicted values and the actual data (ground truth).